The Additional Contributions Tax-Sheltered

 If you are paid by the state centralized

-payroll system, your employer must certify both the Salary Reduction Agreement Adobe PDF (10K) and the Carrier Election and Allocation Adobe PDF (31K) form.
+payroll system, your employer must certify both the Salary Reduction Agreement Adobe PDF (10K) and the Provider Election and Allocation Adobe PDF (31K) form.
 These forms

 must be forwarded to the ACTS Program office at the Division of